CliMA/Oceananigans.jl/docs/src/grids.md

 └── Bounded  z ∈ [0.0, 10.0]      variably spaced with min(Δz)=1.0, max(Δz)=4.0
 ```

-Using `topology`, the `y`-dimension has been marked `Flat`, which means that fields do not vary in `y`.
+The `y`-dimension is marked `Flat` by writing `topology = (Periodic, Flat, Bounded)`.
+This means that nothing varies in `y`; derivatives in `y` are 0.
 This also means that the kwarg that specifies the `y`-domains may be omitted, and that
-the `size` is either a number (as in the example above) or a 2-`Tuple`.
+the `size` has only two elements rather than 3 as in the first example.
-Regarding the stretched cell interfaces specified by `z_interfaces`, notice that the number of
+Notice that in the stretched cell interfaces specified by `z_interfaces`, the number of
 vertical cell interfaces is `Nz + 1 = length(z_interfaces) = 5`, where `Nz = 4` is the number
 of cells in the vertical.

 ## The nuts and bolts of building a grid

-Setting up a grid is the first step towards running a simulation.
-To set up a grid, we have to specify
+These examples illustrate how the definition of any grid requires

 * The machine architecture, or whether data is stored on the CPU, GPU, or distributed across multiple devices or nodes.
-* The domain geometry.
+* Information about the domain geometry.
 Domains can take a variety of shapes, including
     - lines (one-dimensional),
     - rectangles (two-dimensional),
     - boxes (three-dimensional),